 PASS (Peer Assisted Study Support)

-Faith at Queen Mary: as a truly multi-cultural institution we value religious understanding and aim to meet the needs of all our students.
+We are a multi-cultural institution and we value religious understanding and aim to meet the needs of all our students.
 St Benet’s is our College Chaplaincy, and we also provide multi-faith prayer rooms with washing facilities.
 There are many other places of worship near the Mile End campus – from churches, mosques and synagogues to temples and a Buddhist prayer centre.